truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 3. Log out of the controller 1 UI, and log in using the VIP address.

 4. Sync controller 1 and 2.
    With controller 2 powered on, but not configured, from controller 1 click **Sync To Peer**.
    Select **Reboot standby TrueNAS controller** and **Confirm**, then click **Proceed** to start the sync operation.
    This sync controller 2 with controller 1 which adds the network settings and pool to controller 2.

    {{< trueimage src="/images/SCALE/22.12/FailoverSyncToPeerDialog.png" alt="Failover Sync To Peer" id="8: Failover Sync To Peer" >}}

 When the system comes back up, log into SCALE using the virtual IP address.
-The main **Dashboard** should display two **System Information** widgets, one for controller 1 with the serial number and the host name that includes the letter **a** and the other for controller 2 labeled as **Standby Controller** and that includes the serial number and the host name that includes the letter **b**.
+The main **Dashboard** displays two **System Information** widgets.
+In standard configurations by iXsystems, Controller 1 shows its serial number and a host name that includes the letter **a**.
+Controller 2 is labeled as **Standby Controller** and shows its serial number and a host name that includes the letter **b**.
 Take note of this information.

 {{< trueimage src="/images/SCALE/22.12/HAMainDashboard.png" alt="Main Dashboard for HA Systems" id="9: Main Dashboard for HA Systems" >}}